New Mechanisms of DNA replication and Repair

 This project is funded by a Grant entitled Primer-independent DNA polymerases and their applications in biotechnology and biomedicine (ref.
 PGC2018-093723-A-I00, 2019-2021) from "Generación del Conocimiento" program of Spanish Research Agency.

-Futher information and background can be found in our recent paper: Primer-Independent DNA Synthesis by a Family B DNA Polymerase from Self-Replicating Mobile Genetic Elements (Cell Reports, 2017)
+- Primer-Independent DNA Synthesis by a Family B DNA Polymerase from Self-Replicating Mobile Genetic Elements (Cell Reports, 2017).

 Biomolecules & Cell D.